-After decided to go with stm32, i started to took initial tutorials on how to get started with stm32.
-I found much information on getting started but non of it is well organized.
-So i decided to make a series of tutorials on getting started with stm32 microcontrollers.
+After deciding to go with stm32, I started to take initial tutorials on how to get started with stm32.
+I found much information on getting started but none of it is well organized.
+So I decided to make a series of tutorials on getting started with stm32 microcontrollers.
 In this whole series, i will discuss all the protocols/functions of stm32 microcontrollers offered.
 I will present a working example of an easy protocol/interface/function with source code and circuit diagram.

 STM32F303